Angold-4/cs/docs/lectures/3Parse.md

 ![parsetree](Sources/parsetree.png)

+**A parse tree has:**
+* Terminals at the leaves
+* Non-terminals at the interior nodes

+**An in-order traversal of the leaves is the original input**.

 ### i.
 Ambiguity

 **A Context-free Grammar is ambiguous if it has more than one parse tree for some string.**

 ![ambiguity](Sources/ambiguity.png)

+### ii.
+Handle Ambiguity
+**It is impossible to convert automatically an ambiguous grammar to an unambiguous one,** but we have two general ways:
+1. Precedence
+2. Associativity

+### iii.
+Abstract Syntax Tree
+* Like parse trees but ignore some details.
+* Capturing the nesting (recursive) structure of programming language.

+## 3. Recursive Descent Parsing